RRua/rrua.github.io/_pages/about.md

 Current Status
 ======

-I'm currently working as an Invited Assistant Professor at University of Minho, Braga.
+I'm currently working as a Postdoctoral Researcher at NYU Abu Dhabi.
 I'm also working as an external researcher at HASLab/INESC TEC.

 Main Research Interests